 • Vision or hearing impairments

-• Dysarthria (speech and language difficulties)
+• Dysarthria (speech and language difficulties related to muscle control)

 Do Cerebral Palsy Symptoms Get Worse Over Time?

-One of the most common and most misunderstood questions about cerebral palsy is whether symptoms will get worse.
-CP is non-progressive, meaning it does not get worse over time.
 However, the certain effects that come from the brain injury can change as the child grows.
 This is especially true during growth spurts, puberty, or when new physical demands are introduced.

 Things that may change over time: